Want to succeed on Amazon? To do this, your product needs to be seen. And being seen means understanding exactly how Amazon manages product searches.

 Unfortunately, most people will not leave reviews for products unless they have a problem.

 There are strategies you can use to generate more reviews.
-Email campaigns, for example, can engage with customers, asking them about their experience and prompting them to leave a review after purchase.
+Email campaigns, for example, can engage with customers, asking them about their experience and prompting them to leave a review after the purchase.

 If you receive a negative review, you should also address it as soon as possible.
 If a customer is given an appropriate response, in a short period of time, there’s a greater chance that he or she will remove or amend their negative review.